F-Lite's Megalight 140 Base Layer 1/2 Shorts

 - Hydrophobic, thus quick to dry: The water absorption of polypropylene fibre is about 0.3% after 24 hours immersion in water, and thus its regain – the amount of water absorbed in a humid atmosphere – is virtually nil (0.05% at 65% RH, 21 °C.).
 Polypropylene is hydrophobic and will not absorb water in the fibre.
 Water “wicks” away from the skin and through the fabric to the face for quick evaporation.

 - Cold weather performance: Lowest thermal conductivity of any natural or synthetic fibre (6.0 compared to 7.3 for wool, 11.2 for viscose and 17.5 for cotton).
-Polypropylene fibres retain more heat for a longer period of time, have excellent insulative properties in apparel, and combined with its hydrophobic nature keeps the wearer dry and warm.
-It's warmer than wool, remains flexible at temperatures in the region of -55°C and recovers well from bending.
+Polypropylene fibres retain more heat for a longer period of time providing outstanding insulation and combined with its hydrophobic qualities keeps the wearer dry as well as warm.
+Polypropylene is warmer than wool, remains flexible at temperatures in the region of -55°C and recovers well from bending.

 - Microbially inert: Like other synthetic fibres – nylon, acrylic and polyester – polypropylene fibres are not attacked by bacteria or micro-organisms; they are also moth-proof and rot-proof and are inherently resistant to the growth of mildew and mold.

-- Abrasion: The abrasion resistance of polypropylene approaches that of nylon and is superior to that of other fibres, and is good even when wet.
+- Abrasion: The abrasion resistance of polypropylene approaches that of nylon and remains high even when wet.

 The F-Lite ML 140s have the same feel to them as Helly Hansen's polypropylene-based Dry Revolution baselayers, though are a little heavier and suitably for bottoms, more supportive.
 They are very form-fitting, almost compressive, yet have a nice soft interior feel.
 The inside is almost brushed (though not fleece-like), and provides the capillary action to move moisture through the fabric.